One way that I know it’s fall is when The Tyrant begins demanding a breakfast offering of whole wheat spiced pumpkin pancakes.

 - 2 tsp.
 Vanilla Extract

-- *Optional: 1 Tb. of Sunflower or Saflower Oil
+- *Optional: 1 Tb. of Melted Butter or sunflower or saflower oil

-- Use butter or veggie oil to cook pancakes in frying pan
+- Use butter when cooking pancakes in pan

 In a large mixing bowl, whisk together the wet ingredients: pumpkin puree, milk, maple syrup, egg, and vanilla.